remix-run/remix/docs/api/conventions.md

 # Conventions

 A lot of Remix APIs aren't imported from the `"@remix-run/*"` packages, but are instead conventions and exports from _your_ application modules.
-When you `import from "@remix-run/*"`, _you are calling Remix_, but these APIs are when _Remix calls your code_.
+When you `import from "@remix-run/*"`, _you are calling Remix_, but these APIs are consumed when _Remix calls your code_.

 ## remix.config.js